-There have been a number of news stories recently about a phishing scam targeting Netflix users.
+There have been a number of news stories recently about phishing scams targeting Netflix users.
 ‘Phishing’ is the term used when a malicious user attempts to acquire login details by posing as the legitimate website.
 There are a number of ways to spot these phishing attempts which will hopefully help you to protect both your Netflix account and other online accounts you may have.
 What follows are some key things to look out for in any email.

 Here’s an image (click to enlarge) of an email with some annotations to match the advice below: